getnikola/plugins/v7/publication_list/README.md

   publication is generated.
 If empty, no bibtex file will be created for each publication.
 The default is `bibtex`.

+Besides the options available above, if a publication entry has specified a "pdf" field with a URL to a pdf file, a "pdf" link will be shown below the publication.

 ## Example

 A simple example: